 A Night Out on the Town

-If you’re visiting on a weekend, you might want to check the calendar of events and see what’s going on.
+Be sure to check the calendar of events and see what’s going on.
 Many shows have a cover charge on the weekend, so it’s a good idea to do a little research to see if you’ll like the artist or band that’s playing.
-If you’d rather do something other than seeing live music, you can also catch a comedy show, a theatrical performance, or just see a movie.

 That’s a pretty busy and tiring day, so you’ll probably want to head home a bit early.
 We’ve got one more day left to explore Asheville, and we’re going to make it a good one!